 Qualifications under the AQF are linked across the country and across the world, which makes it easy to move throughout the education system between courses or institutions and formal agreement and recognition frameworks mean every step of the path will contribute to your future no matter what your study or career goals.

-Now, Edu Guide Malaysia is teaming up with Varsity Assist in order to provide our students with more alternative in their studies especially in the land of down under, Australia.
+Now, Edu Guide Malaysia is teaming up with Study Net Australia in order to provide our students with more alternative in their studies especially in the land of down under, Australia.

 Australia, a land of Multiculturalism: diverse food, festivals and faith